 The RIBA Examination in Architecture for Office-based Candidates

 The RIBA Examination for Office-based Candidates offers an established, self-study route to qualification for candidates working in architectural practices who are unable to attend courses in schools of architecture.
-Further information can be found on the webpages relating to the RIBA Office Based-examination.
+Further information can be found on the webpages relating to Distance learning.

 A number of schools offer part-time RIBA validated courses which can enable students to train in architecture whilst also earning a salary, though it will take longer to qualify via this route.
 If you are interested in studying on a part-time basis, then you should contact your chosen school of architecture directly, to see if this route is available.